 A bachelor's degree in any discipline from a regionally-accredited educational institution in the U.S. (or international equivalent).
 Engineering and physics majors can finish the M.S. in Electrical Engineering program in two years.

 An overall grade-point-average (GPA) of at least 3.0 out of 4.0.
-(Applicants with a GPA less than 3.0 will be considered for provisional admission with their professional experience factored into the decision.
-Please note: Applicants with a GPA less than 3.0 may be asked to provide a GMAT or GRE score.)
+(Applicants with a GPA less than 3.0 will be considered for provisional admission with their professional experience factored into the decision.)

 To complete the requirements for the Master of Science in Electrical Engineering, students must successfully complete 10 courses (30 graduate semester credits) and maintain a GPA of at least 2.7.